-- a an issue of shares pursuant to a ‘rights issue’ (being a pro rata offer of shares to existing shareholders) (the rights issue exception).
-This rights issue exception extends to an issue of shares to an underwriter of a rights issue; and
+- an issue of shares pursuant to a 'rights issue' (being a pro rata offer of shares to existing shareholders) (the rights issue exception).
+A rights issue exception extends to an issue of shares to an underwriter of a rights issue; and

-Despite the rights issue exception and the underwriter exception, issuers need to be mindful of structuring fundraisings that could be considered as being designed to avoid the takeover prohibition in Chapter 6.
-Issuers who undertake an underwritten rights issue but have failed to take sufficient steps to minimise the effect of the issue or underwriting arrangements on the control of the issuer may risk intervention by ASIC or an application by a disgruntled shareholder or ASIC to the Australian Takeovers Panel.3 ASIC and the Takeovers Panel have broad powers to require the issuer to amend the terms of, or seek prior shareholder approval for, the fundraising if it is seen as being structured to avoid the takeover prohibition.
+Despite the rights issue exception and the underwriter exception, issuers need to be mindful of structuring fundraisings that could be considered as having been designed to avoid the takeover prohibition in Chapter 6.
+Issuers who undertake an underwritten rights issue but have failed to take sufficient steps to minimise the effect of the issue or underwriting arrangements on the control of the issuer may risk intervention by ASIC, or an application by a disgruntled shareholder or ASIC to the Australian Takeovers Panel.3 ASIC and the Takeovers Panel have broad powers to require the issuer to amend the terms of, or seek prior shareholder approval for, the fundraising if it is seen as having been structured to avoid the takeover prohibition.

 ASX Listing Rules

-In addition to the Corporations Act, companies that are listed on the ASX must also comply with the Listing Rules.
+Companies that are listed on the ASX must comply with the Listing Rules in addition to the Corporations Act.

-The key Listing Rule relevant to equity fundraisings is Listing Rule 7.1.
-It provides that a listed entity may not, in any 12-month period, issue new equity securities equal to more than 15 per cent of the entity’s issued share capital at the commencement of the 12-month period without the approval of its shareholders.
-Listing Rule 7.1 is subject to certain prescribed exceptions detailed in Listing Rule 7.2, which include pro rata issues and issues made in connection with regulated schemes of arrangement and takeovers under the Corporations Act.
+The key Listing Rule relevant to equity fundraisings is Rule 7.1, which provides that a listed entity may not, in any 12-month period, issue new equity securities equal to more than 15 per cent of the entity's issued share capital at the commencement of the 12-month period without the approval of its shareholders.
+Listing Rule 7.1 is subject to certain prescribed exceptions, which are detailed in Listing Rule 7.2 and include pro rata issues and issues made in connection with regulated schemes of arrangement and takeovers under the Corporations Act.